Beach Beer Bondi Instagram Advertisement

 Panelists: Professor The Hon Michael Lavarch (Chief Adjudicator)

-- This determination by the ABAC Adjudication Panel (“the Panel”) concerns Facebook marketing by Newy Distillery (the Company”) for their Gin Filled Christmas Baubles Gift Pack (“the Product”).
-It arises from a complaint received on 15 December 2020.
+- This determination by the ABAC Adjudication Panel (“the Panel”) concerns an Instagram post for Beach Beer Bondi (“the Product”) by The Bondi Brewing Co (“the Company”).
+It arises from a complaint received on 6 April 2021.

 - Alcohol marketing in Australia is subject to an amalgam of laws and codes of practice, that regulate and guide the content and, to some extent, the placement of marketing.
 Given the mix of government and industry influences and requirements in place, it is accurate to describe the regime applying to alcohol marketing as quasi-regulation.
 The most important provisions applying to alcohol marketing are found in: